 Effectiveness of measures to control BTV8 is reflected in the prevalence of the virus in each country.
-It should be noted that natural and acquired immunity to BTV8 in Europe is likely to limit its prevalence in infected countries in the future.
-Currently, it is difficult to determine the proportion of herds and animals infected with BTV8 in different regions of Europe because of a lack of published data, variable spread of the virus and the range of vaccination programs.
-Presence of BTV serotypes 1, 6 or 11 or TOV may also confound serosurveillance results for BTV8 (Appendix 6).
+Natural and acquired immunity to BTV8 in Europe limited its prevalence in infected countries after 2008.
+At the time of the epidemic, it was difficult to determine the proportion of herds and animals infected with BTV8 in different regions of Europe because of a lack of published data, variable spread of the virus and the range of vaccination programs.
+Presence of other BTV serotypes (1, 6 or 11) or TOV may also confound serosurveillance results for BTV8 (Appendix 6).

-Between herd prevalence: During early stages of the BTV8 epidemic, between 10 and 90% of flocks and herds were infected with BTV8 (Elbers et al. 2007a; SCFCAH 2007b; van Schaik et al. 2008; Vandenbussche et al. 2008b).
+Between herd prevalence: During early stages of the BTV8 epidemic, between 10 and 100% of flocks and herds were infected with BTV8 (Durand et al. 2010; Elbers et al. 2007a; Méroc et al. 2008; SCFCAH 2007b; van Schaik et al. 2008; Vandenbussche et al. 2008b).
 Between herd prevalence varied between regions within a country and with animal species and breed, possibly due to the preference of vectors for cattle rather than sheep.
 In some countries, the number of new BTV8 cases decreased in 2008, probably due to immunity acquired from natural infection or vaccination, while in France more new cases were recorded in 2008 than in 2007 (Promed Mail 2008q; Promed Mail 2008r).

 Within herd prevalence: After the first season of spread of BTV8, the proportion of seropositive sheep and cattle in BTV-infected flocks and herds ranged from 0.2% to 80%.
 In the Netherlands, a higher proportion of animals were infected with BTV in small and suckler cow herds than dairy herds.
-Clinical signs of bluetongue were a poor indicator of within herd prevalence because of low morbidity rates and high case fatality rates (Elbers et al. 2007a; 2008a; van Schaik et al. 2008; Williamson et al. 2008).
-Up to 40% of wild red deer in Belgium were seropositive to BTV (Linden et al. 2008).
+Clinical signs of bluetongue were a poor indicator of within herd prevalence because of low morbidity rates and high case fatality rates (Durand et al. 2010; Elbers et al. 2007a; 2008a; van Schaik et al. 2008;